newgenjalisco/GTA5Enhanced-UnlockRadioStations-ASI-Plugin/README.md

 - Kult FM
 - The Music Locker
 - MOTOMAMI Los Santos
-- iFruit Radio
 - Media Player
 - Los Santos Underground Radio
-- and every other public station

 This is a native ASI plugin.
 It talks to Script Hook V directly, so it does not require ScriptHookVDotNet or .NET Framework.